adamdickmeiss/folio-local-run/README.md

 Adjust `run.sh` with the system configuration for PostgresQL, Kafka, ElasticSearch and the modules you wish to run.

+There are two sets of modules that you specify in the script.

+The first set, `CORE_MODULES`, are modules that are installed without mod-authoken enabled.

+The second set, `TEST_MODULES`, are modules that are installed after mod-authtoken is enabled.

+You probably should never remove the 4 core modules, but you could add more modules (all!) to that list (make `TEST_MODULES` empty).

+It is important that the modules listed are same order as install (or simulate install) would have returned.
+Okapi will fail if dependences are not met - as expected.

 ## Running

 At this point, the scripts here do not start Okapi, you'll have do it